-439 (S. Huntington 1970, 7)
+401 (S. Huntington 1970, 7)

-The evidence from Kazakhstan and Russia suggests that dominant party increase resilience of autocracies because "parties provide ideal organizational mechanisms for the coordinated execution of decisions, not necessarily their collective formulation."440 Moreover, I conclude that the definition of a hegemonic party politics can be applied in Kazakhstan and Russia.
+To conclude, dominant party rule in Russia does not imply traditional understanding of dominant party regime when a ruling council or a politburo wields decision-making authority.
+Dominant party is just an instrument for a personalist ruler.
+The same is true for Kazakhstan.
+The evidence from Kazakhstan and Russia suggests that dominant party increase resilience of autocracies because "parties provide ideal organizational mechanisms for the coordinated execution of decisions, not necessarily their collective formulation."402 Moreover, I conclude that the definition of a hegemonic party politics can be applied in Kazakhstan and Russia.

-Russian president utilized mechanisms of personalization: packing, rigging, and circumventing.441 Slater (2003) defines packing as "the appointment of personal loyalists to top party and government posts while purging rivals, thereby converting institutional constraints into institutional weapons."442
+Russian president utilized mechanisms of personalization: packing, rigging, and circumventing.403 He defines packing as "the appointment of personal loyalists to top party and government posts while purging rivals, thereby converting institutional constraints into institutional weapons."404

-Rigging strategies in Russia were traced in the analysis of amendments to the legislation on political parties: "Rigging is the strategic modification of institutional rules and procedures to forestall competition for leadership positions."443
+Rigging strategies in Russia were traced in the analysis of amendments to the legislation on political parties: "Rigging is the strategic modification of institutional rules and procedures to forestall competition for leadership positions."405

 Circumventing took place when president established the position of special envoys to federal regions.
 Circumventing is relevant to the regimes with existing institutions: "Circumventing tactics had redirected day-to-day decision making power from his chief rival to the hands of his chief loyalist.
-He thus maintained a tight grip on the institutional circuits through which patronage flowed."444 Because of these events federalism has transformes significantly in centralized power over regions.
+He thus maintained a tight grip on the institutional circuits through which patronage flowed."406 Because of these events federalism has transformes significantly in centralized power over regions.